 When your website is still only a twinkle in your eye, it is just the right time to think carefully what your target audience is.
 What does it have to do with web design, you may ask.
 Well, the causal relationship is pretty straightforward.
 In professional websites, the way they are designed is determined by who is going to be their users.

 Of course, your initial website version can be based on a free template.
-Many of the free templates are minimalistic and universal, which means they can be employed by virtually any company regardless of specialization.
+Many of the free templates in website builders are minimalistic and universal, which means they can be employed by virtually any company regardless of specialization.

 However, this approach can have a detrimental effect on your website effectiveness.
 Free templates fail to be flexible enough and they also lack some of the features that are usually used to appeal to a specific target audience.